ASSISTANTanswers your team can act on

 See rules in action →

-Sentence converted into a rule
+A sentence converted into a draft rule

 See it answer a question from your data.